The Big Gnosall Tree Count

 What’s next?

-The project started in Gnosall with support from the parish council — but thanks to backing from our borough councillors, it’s spreading fast.
-We’re hoping to roll this out far and wide, with help from local residents, schools, tree-lovers, and anyone who fancies a bit of light bark-spotting with their dog walk.
+We’re hoping to roll this out far and wide, with help from borough councillors, local residents, schools, tree-lovers, and anyone who fancies a bit of light bark-spotting with their dog walk.

 So whether you’re a data nerd, nature nut, or someone who just really loves a good oak, we’d love you to get involved.